 2.Add water to form medium consistency paste.
 The consistency determines the thickness of the bajjis coating.
-So, If you prefer thickers bajjis, make the flour consistency thicker and vise versa.
+So, If you prefer thicker bajjis, make the flour consistency thicker and vise verse.

 4. Serve with your favorite condiments.
 Traditionally, coconut chutney will be served as a side for Onion Bajjis, but I love to have it with tomato ketchup.